-Regrowing after crisis: the cocoa farmers of Gola Rainforest edge
+Regrowing the Gola Rainforest

 A green diamond of luscious rainforest glimmers in the heart of the west coast of Africa, spanning the size of New York City.
 Home to the pygmy hippopotamus and over 300 species of birds, the Gola Rainforest National Park is a treasured haven for wildlife in Sierra Leone.
 Internationally recognised as a ‘biodiversity hotspot’, more than half of the plants found in the national park are unique and indigenous to the region.
-Despite the national park’s protected status, this paradise for endangered species had come under threat.
+Despite the national park’s protected status, this paradise for endangered species has come under threat.

 Sierra Leone has faced extreme adversity in recent history, from military violence to a health crisis, to exploitative industrial practices.
-A decade-long civil war-ravaged across the country from 1991, killing at least 50,000 people and displacing hundreds of thousands of others.
+A decade-long civil war ravaged the country from 1991, killing at least 50,000 people and displacing hundreds of thousands of others.
 The Gola Rainforest, once more than five times its size, has fallen victim to deforestation from mining, logging and damaging agricultural practices, fuelled by profit-driven pressures from foreign companies.
 Very little of the financial wealth created by these extractive industries has remained in Sierra Leone.

 The Ebola crisis in 2014 saw over 15,000 Sierra Leoneans infected, causing the loss of livelihoods for countless others.
 Ebola plunged many rural farmers, who make up about 70% of the workforce, into difficult times.
 Many cocoa farmers, unable to sell their produce during the Ebola crisis, were forced to neglect their crops.
 Rural communities and the cocoa industry in Sierra Leone were in desperate need of revitalisation.
+Then a few years later, when covid-19 halted the world; the problems were compounded further.

 In a country that has faced such extreme crises and exploitation, what does the path to equity look like?
 Regenerative agriculture could offer some solutions.